Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves aggregated log entries from all services within a Docker Compose project, specifying the verb (retrieves), resource (log entries), and scope (all services within a project).
-It distinguishes from sibling tools like VPS_getProjectContainersV1 or VPS_getProjectContentsV1 by focusing specifically on logs rather than containers or files.
+The description clearly states the tool retrieves aggregated log entries from all services in a Docker Compose project, using the verb 'retrieves' and specifying the resource.
+This distinguishes it from sibling tools like VPS_getProjectContainersV1.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.